becarpenter/book6/06. Management and Operations/Basic Windows commands.md

 than one network interface, the interface may be specified, e.g. `ping fe80::1234%7`.
 The interfaces in use can be found in the output from `ipconfig /all`.

-To check or change basic IPv6 configuration, use `Control Panel/All Control Panel Items/Network and Sharing Center/Change Adapter Settings`.
+To check basic IPv6 configuration, use
+`Control Panel/All Control Panel Items/Network and Sharing Center/Change Adapter Settings`.
 Select the network adapter of interest, then `Properties/Internet Protocol Version 6` and basic properties will be available.
 Normally, nothing will need to be changed.